giannitedesco/xpdt/README.md

 	timestamp	time;
 	point		line_start;
 	point		line_end;
-	blob		comment;
+	bytes		comment;
 };
 ```

 Fixed width integer types from 8 to 128 bit are supported, along with the
-`blob` type, which is a variable-length sequence of bytes.
+`bytes` type, which is a variable-length sequence of bytes.

 ## Target Languages
 The following target languages are currently supported: